Learning Module

 Comprehending the argument

-1. In some U.S. states, selling alcohol to a minor can lead to a criminal conviction even if the seller believed that the customer was old enough to buy alcohol.
+1. In some US states, selling alcohol to a minor can lead to a criminal conviction even if the seller believed that the customer was old enough to buy alcohol.
 Based on this description, how do these states classify the crime of selling alcohol to minors?

 2. Kant is opposed to social engineers in the government treating mens rea requirements in criminal law as a tool for promoting the common good because he believes doing so is morally equivalent to: